WElpAztech/Game-of-life-Modded/README.md

 ### About

 Modded version of me and my classmates Conway Game of life project.
-This modded version is changed to be more on i would've made it.
+This modded version is changed to be more on how i would've made it.

 ### Controls